USC/Information Sciences Institute

 I received my B.S. in Telecommunications Engineering from Beijing University of Posts and Telecommunications in 2014.

-My research interests are Internet traffic analysis and measurement-based cybersecurity.
+My research interests are Internet traffic analysis, Internet-of-Thing and network security.
 I previously focused on detecting and explaining ICMP filtering in the Internet and detecting IoT devices by passive network measurements for security purposes and evaluating and interpretaing Machine-learning-based anomaly detection of DDoS to cloud.
 I am currently working on developing source-end defense to IoT-based DDoS attack.
 (If you happen to own an IoT device, here is how to help.)